Other antineoplastic agents-protein kinase inhibitors. ATC Code:

 Drug Transporters: P-glycoprotein (P-gp): Effect of P-gp Inhibitors and Inducers on Afatinib: Two trials were conducted to assess the effect of ritonavir, a potent inhibitor of P-gp, on the pharmacokinetics of afatinib.
 In one trial, the relative bioavailability of afatinib was investigated when ritonavir (200 mg b.i.d for 3 days) was given either simultaneously or 6 hours after a single dose of 40 mg GIOTRIF.
 The relative bioavailability of afatinib was 119% (AUC0-∞

 ) and 104% (Cmax

 ) when administered simultaneously with ritonavir and 111% (AUC0-∞

 ) and 105% (Cmax

-Effects of P-gp inducers on afatinib: Pre-treatment with rifampicin (600 mg once daily for 7 days), a potent inducer of P-gp, decreased the plasma exposure to afatinib by 34% (AUC0-∞
+Pre-treatment with rifampicin (600 mg q.d. for 7 days), a potent inducer of P-gp, decreased the plasma exposure to afatinib by 34% (AUC0-∞

 ) and 22% (Cmax

-Effects of afatinib on P-gp substrates: Based on in vitro
+Effect of Afatinib on P-gp Substrates: Based on in vitro

 data, afatinib is a moderate inhibitor of P-gp.
-However, based on clinical data it is considered unlikely that GIOTRIF treatment will result in changes of the plasma concentrations of other P-gp substrates.
+It is considered unlikely that GIOTRIF treatment will result in changes of the plasma concentrations of other P-gp substrates.

 studies indicated that afatinib is a substrate and an inhibitor of the transporter BCRP.